3minhaz/travel-advisor-client-side/README.md

 # Getting Started with BD Travellers website

-This project was bootstrapped with [click to go live site](https://travel-advisor-8da65.web.app/).
+This project was bootstrapped with [click to go to live site](https://travel-advisor-8da65.web.app/).

 ## Project Description
 - project is implement under react,node,express js,mongodb environment